Your Practice. Your Way.

 • Ongoing FINRA oversight and broker-dealer compliance requirements

-• Less structured marketing support compared to wirehouses
+• Less structured marketing support compared to major wirehouses

 • May face restrictions on outside business activities